javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 `str.substring(start [, end])`
 : Returns the part of the string *between* `start` and `end`.

-    Almost the same as `slice`, but allows `start` greater than `end`.
+    Almost the same as `slice`, but allows `start` to be greater than `end`.

     For instance:

     ```js run
     let str = "st*!*ring*/!*ify";

+    // these are same for substring
     alert( str.substring(2, 6) ); // "ring"
     alert( str.substring(6, 2) ); // "ring"

-    // compare with slice:
+    // ...but not for slice:
     alert( str.slice(2, 6) ); // "ring" (the same)
     alert( str.slice(6, 2) ); // "" (an empty string)

     ```

-    Negative arguments are treated as `0`.
+    Negative arguments are (unlike slice) not supported, they are treated as `0`.

 `str.substr(start [, length])`